-CAS has had a year of growth and restructure as civil service employees have transferred to other units.
-This has provided a number of opportunities to re-think how the unit operates and to re-evaluate long standing processes.
-Our goals for FY14 are similar to FY13: continue to analyze workflow to streamline our processes and provide for a better patron experience, provide support to departmental libraries for circulation services and for collections housed in the stacks, and to support access to the collection for our local as well as our non-affiliated researchers.
+CAS has had another year of growth and restructure as civil service employees have retired or resigned to take other jobs.
+Several former employees are now working in libraries in other states.
+These staff changes have provided a number of opportunities to re-think how the unit operates and to re-evaluate long standing processes.
+Our goals for FY15 are to continue to analyze workflow to streamline our processes and provide for a better patron experience, provide support to departmental libraries for circulation services and for collections housed in the stacks, and to support access to the collection for our local as well as our non-affiliated researchers.
+Supervisors in the unit have addressed a number of personnel issues as well as solved complicated problems for patron difficulties in obtaining the materials and services that they need.
+CAS and ILL continue to employ staff who want to provide high quality interactions and services for our myriad patrons.